|

 This 1911 cover from Chudrim, Bohemia, then part of Austria-Hungary, carries

-presumably being brewed from yerba maté by a strangely dressed Jesuit
+being brewed from yerba maté by a strangely-dressed Jesuit and two elves.

-COLOMBIA, 1982, the 2nd centenary of the Royal Spanish Botanical Exhibition,
+COLOMBIA, 1982, the bicentenary of the Royal Spanish Botanical Exhibition,

 Scott 923, 925, C739

-Around 1630 Spanish Jesuits in South America learned of the healing powers of the Cinchona tree.
+Around 1630 Spanish Jesuits in South America learned of the healing powers of the cinchona tree.
 Its bark cured malaria and reduced other fevers as well.
-Prejudice against the Jesuits and the drug they brought back to Europe kept many doctors in Protestant countries, for a while anyway, from using it.
+Prejudice against the Jesuits and the drug they brought back to Europe kept Protestant Europeans, however, distrusted the Jesuits and thought the bark was a plot to kill them, so many continued to die from malaria until 1681.
 Two French scientists, Pierre Joseph Pelletier and Joseph Caventou, later identified the exact substance in the bark that was curative, an alkaloid called quinine from the native word for bark.
 Other alkaloids with curative powers have since been isolated.
-More
+Other plants are also known as Jesuit's Bark: Iva frutescens, Iva frutescens oraria, Iva oraria.

 CUBA, 1962, Scott 759